 "I understand what you're saying."

-His voice was slightly lower than usual.
+The voice was a little lower than usual.

 Seto brought his face close to Atem's.
 And stopped just short of touching.

-"If you object, say so."
+"If you have an objection, say it."

-But one thing had changed.
+Only one thing had changed.